ciaracarey/epm-policy-exemptions/README.md

 # epm-policy-exemptions

-Reference GitOps workflow for managing Cloudsmith EPM policy exemptions.
+This repository demonstrates a GitOps-style exemption workflow for Cloudsmith Enterprise Policy Manager (EPM).